mucholian/Air-Traffic/README.md

 Moses Rahnama

 This project looks at air traffic data during COVID-19 and the impact on Jet Fuel cracks, timespreads, and Gasoil/Jet Fuel spreads.
-While it is incredibly challenging to predict and model how COVID-19 will progress....
+While it is incredibly challenging to predict and model how COVID-19 will progress, I have built a model using historical numbers and future curve forecasts (third party) that predicts flight traffic.

 This is a fully automated platform and within the next week or two, I expect to have completed a live platform for real time trade signals for the derivatives included in this project.